 Planning a large conference in London?
 Whether you are planning an event in Stratford, Bloomsbury or deep in the centre of London, you will need a spacious room to accommodate everyone without a fuss.
 Luckily, you’ve come to the right place!
 Tagvenue has a curated list of large conference venues in a range of sizes.
 So no matter how large of a venue you need, you’ll find it with our help - you just need to hop on our platform and start browsing ASAP!

-Prices of large conference venues in London average around £5970 hire fee per day.
+Prices of large conference venues average around £6000 hire fee per day.
 The exact costs depend on the room size, audiovisual equipment (such as projectors or microphones), or high-speed Wi-Fi.
 Additional services, such as catering or on-site coordinators, may cost extra.
 Flexible configurations for presentations, workshops, or networking, along with amenities such as parking or dedicated breakout rooms, will also affect the price.
-See usual price ranges in London, based on Tagvenue data, as of September 2025:
+See usual price ranges in London, based on Tagvenue data, as of May 2026:

 Elizabeth Room at Events at No6